Monstera deliciosa (Swiss Cheese Plant) Indoor Care, Propagation & Common Problems

 Monstera deliciosa are a pleasant addition to your collection.
 You may obtain these plants online from Amazon (Link to Amazon) or from Etsy (Link to Etsy).

-Monstera deliciosa Care Indoors
+How to Care Monstera deliciosa Indoors

-Monstera deliciosa requires regular pruning to keep it neat, to discourage pest and disease infestations and to encourage a bushy growth.
+Swiss Cheese Plant care requires regular pruning to keep it neat, to discourage pest and disease infestations and to encourage a bushy growth.
 Repotting is done annually as it is a fast growing plant which requires adequate room for growth.
 Keep reading for a detailed account on these growing conditions and how to achieve them.

 Swiss cheese Plant, Monstera deliciosa